St John the Baptist's Church, Allington

-St John the Baptist's Church in the village of Allington, Wiltshire, England is a redundant Anglican parish church in the care of the Friends of Friendless Churches.
-The church is recorded in the National Heritage List for England as a Grade II listed building.
+St John the Baptist's Church in the village of Allington, south-east of Amesbury in Wiltshire, England, is a redundant Anglican parish church which was rebuilt in 1851.
+The church is recorded in the National Heritage List for England as a Grade II listed building and has been in the care of the Friends of Friendless Churches since 2011.

 History

 The earliest parts of the church date from the 12th century, but only fragments of this building remain, in the imposts of the chancel arch (rebuilt in the 19th century) and a portion of stonework from a Norman doorway, reset in the north wall.
 Most of the church was rebuilt between 1847 and 1851, the architect being the "priest-architect" Fr William Grey; the new building scrupulously reproduced the plan and details of its 13th-century predecessor, except that the timber belfry was replaced by masonry.

-The church was declared redundant on 1 February 2010, and was vested in the Friends of Friendless Churches in the following year.
+The benefice was united with Boscombe in 1924, and in 1970 the two parishes were amalgamated.
+Allington church was declared redundant on 1 February 2010, and was vested in the Friends of Friendless Churches in the following year.